Gawasinspire/Team_Hufflepuff/Readme.md

 ## Highlights
 We have used selenium in headless mode not blocked in single time and it is most useful if the website is completly based on Javascripts

+Unstable version of Gui is available on branch-gawas.